Larry Emery

-Larry Emery (born July 13, 1964) is an American former professional football running back who played in the National Football League (NFL).
-He was selected by the Atlanta Falcons in the twelfth round of the 1987 NFL draft with the 320th overall pick.
+Larry Emery (born July 13, 1964) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Wisconsin Badgers and was selected by the Atlanta Falcons in the 12th round of the 1987 NFL draft with the 320th overall pick.
 He played that season with the team.